lmadhuranga/iq/node_js/nodejs_100_questions.md

 The setTimeout() method schedules code execution after a specified delay, measured in milliseconds.
 On the other hand, the setImmediate() method schedules code execution to occur immediately after the current event loop iteration completes.
 This means that setImmediate() has a higher priority than setTimeout().

-### 106. Explain the concept of Punycode in Node.js.

-Punycode is a character encoding scheme used in the domain name system (DNS) to represent Unicode characters with ASCII characters.
-It is used to encode domain names that contain non-ASCII characters, such as Chinese or Arabic characters.

 ### 107. Does Node.js provide any Debugger?